interTwin-eu/dcnios/docpage/docs/Users.md

 #### Alterations

-The subsection [Alterations](/docs/Alterations), is located inside [Sources](/docs/Sources), and it changes the data format.
-These alterations are applied as a descendent definition.
-In this example, the input data is merged into one message.
-Then, the merge message is encoded in base64 format.
+[Alterations](/docs/Alterations), located inside [Sources](/docs/Sources), are employed to modify the format of data.
+The alterations are applied in the specified order.
+In the following example, the input data is merged into one message.
+Then, the merged message is encoded in base64 format.

 ```
   - action: Merge